simonaszilinskas/ai-impact-tracker/methodology.md

 ### Estimation Methods

 #### 1. Community Estimates (Default)
-Based on academic research and the EcoLogits methodology, modeling ChatGPT as a large Mixture of Experts (MoE) model.
+Based on academic research and inspired by the EcoLogits methodology, modeling the model behind ChatGPT as a large Mixture of Experts (MoE).

 #### 2. Sam Altman's Estimation
-Based on OpenAI CEO Sam Altman's blog post statement that ChatGPT consumes approximately 0.34 Wh per query.
+Based on OpenAI CEO Sam Altman's [blog post](https://blog.samaltman.com/the-gentle-singularity) statement that ChatGPT consumes approximately 0.34 Wh per query.
+This figure has been contested because it lacks transparency about what it includes, is unsupported by publicly verifiable data, and appears inconsistent with independent estimates of the infrastructure and energy needed to support ChatGPT’s global usage.

 ### Core methodology

 The calculations focus on inference-time energy consumption, which represents the energy used when interacting with an LLM.

 Key components shared by both methods:
-* **Token-based estimation**: Energy consumption is calculated per output token, using character count as a proxy (roughly 4 characters = 1 token for English text)
+* **Token-based estimation**: Energy consumption is calculated per output token, using character count as a proxy (roughly 4 characters = 1 token)
 * **Per-query scaling**: Sam Altman's estimation is scaled from per-query to per-token based on average output length (781 tokens)
-* **Real-time calculation**: Both methods calculate energy consumption as conversations happen
+* **Real-time calculation**: Both methods calculate energy consumption as conversations happen based on the per-token estimates

 ### Energy consumption formulas